guardian/cdk/docs/001-general-usage.md

 ## AWS Library Versions

 Any versions of the `@aws-cdk` libraries that you have installed in your project must be the same version as those used in the `@guardian/cdk` library.

+## Synthesising

+The `cdk synth` command can be used to generate cloudformation from CDK defintions.
+This will, by default, generate JSON in the `cdk.out` directory.
+Apps written in typescript will need to either be built first so the javascript can be passed to the app value, or can be passed in directly using `ts-node` (e.g. `--app="ts-node ./bin/my-app.ts"`).
+For apps with a single stack, the generated yaml will also be printed in the console.
+For app with multiple stacks, you can specify a stack to see the yaml output.
+This yaml can then be directed to a file if desired.